 Isobel Dixon grew up in South Africa, where her debut poetry collection Weather Eye won the Olive Schreiner Prize.
 She completed her post-graduate study in Edinburgh and works in London, where she is a director of the Blake Friedmann Literary Agency.
 Her further collections are A Fold in the Map and The Tempest Prognosticator and she co-wrote and performed in The Debris Field, a multi-media show about the RMS Titanic.
 Her work has been recorded for The Poetry Archive and in 2016 Mariscat will publish a pamphlet The Leonids and Nine Arches will publish her new collection, Bearings.

 Photo by Jack Ladenburg

-Alex Pryce holds a doctorate in contemporary poetry from the University of Oxford.
-She works in research communications and teaches contemporary literature in Higher Education.
+Alex Pryce has been involved with Poetry London since 2010, first as Listings Editor and later as a trustee.
+She holds a doctorate in contemporary poetry from the University of Oxford.
+She in communications in the Higher Education sector and teaches contemporary literature.
 She edited Magma Poetry 59, and is a regular reviewer and feature writer for UK literary magazines.

 Karen McCarthy Woolf